deepaucksharma/awesome-engineering-leadership/README.md

 ## Welcome!

-This repository houses a framework Engineering Leadership Mastery, a comprehensive resource designed to empower engineering leaders in technology-driven organizations.
+This repository houses a framework for Engineering Leadership Mastery - a comprehensive resource designed to empower engineering leaders in technology-driven organizations.

 ## Framework Overview: